zgo23/learn-programming/docs/react/index.md

 -   npx looks into the local /node_modules folder for the package and if it can’t find it, it will download and run it without having that package globally installed.
 -   You can use npx to run any GitHub gists and repositories.
 -   use **degit** to download folders from GitHub, e.g. `npx degit chromaui/learnstorybook-code/src/assets/icon src/assets/icon`

+# Component-Driven Development(CDD)

+-   a process that builds UIs from the “bottom up” starting with components and ending with screens.